-Survey response rates (or participation rates as we prefer to call them) are themselves often a measure of engagement.
+Survey response rates (or participation rates, as we call them) are often a measure of engagement.
 In other words, they are a measure of how engaged employees are with the survey and feedback process.

 Is 100% participation in a staff survey good?

 Despite how it may sound, a 100% participation rate in an employee survey isn’t always a good sign.
 As a matter of fact, we recently realized that one of the companies with the lowest engagement scores (in the last 12 months) in our platform had a 100% participation rate.

 In fact, a 100% participation rate can often be a bad sign, as it's usually accompanied by comments about coercion, a large number of missing responses, and/or unmeaningful responses (e.g., all “strongly agree” or “strongly disagree”).
 In that sense, having a 100% response rate is sometimes associated with poorer quality data – and it is the quality of data that we should be focused on, not the quantity.